aaronl647/WagePoint-Exercise1/README.md

 # WagePoint - Exercise 1

-Demo of the mock up page can be found here: https://wagepoint-exercise1.herokuapp.com/
+Demo of the mock up page can be found [here](https://wagepoint-exercise1.herokuapp.com/).

 ## Available Scripts